boazsegev/combine_pdf/README.md

 pdf.to_pdf
 ```

-The page by page is great if you want to mix things up, but since the "Catalog" dictionary of the PDF file  must be updated (the Catalog is an internal PDF dictionary that contains references to all the pages and the order in which they are displayed), it is slower.
+The page by page is great if we want to mix things up, but since the "Catalog" dictionary of the PDF file must be updated for every page seperately, it is much slower (the Catalog is an internal PDF dictionary that contains references to all the pages and the order in which they are displayed).

 ## Stamp / Watermark